hasnahadd/myPortfolio/README.md

-# [Manel]'s Portfolio
+# Manel's Portfolio

 ## Overview

 Welcome to my portfolio repository!
-This portfolio serves as a showcase of my skills, projects, and accomplishments as a [Frontend ].
+This portfolio serves as a showcase of my skills, projects, and accomplishments as a Frontend .
 It's designed to provide an overview of my capabilities, experiences, and interests to potential employers, collaborators, and anyone interested in learning more about my work.

 ## Purpose